 If you can squeeze any more into your day, wind down with sunset drinks and a seafood platter from the Seabreeze Beach Hotel.

-Day 2 - Stuarts Point, Grassy Head and Yarrahappini
+Day 2 - Yarrahapinni, Grassy Head & Stuarts Point

 Start your day with a view to remember from the top of the 498-metre tall Mount Yarrahappini, situated within Yarriabini National Park.
 On your way down, stop in at The Pines picnic area to read about the significance of Yarriabini to the local Dunghutti and Gumbaynggirr people and walk the lush 300m loop that begins at the picnic area and winds through old growth rainforest.